-Keltner describes awe most simply as, “Being in the presence of something vast, beyond current understanding.”
-Awe can be inspired by a broad spectrum of stimuli such as panoramic views, being immersed in nature, looking up at the stars, brilliant colors in the sky at sunrise and sunset, remarkable human athletic accomplishments, mind-boggling architectural structures such as skyscrapers or the Egyptian pyramids, breathtaking art, music, etc. The possibilities for experiencing awe are limitless and aren't reserved just for "peak experiences."
+Keltner describes awe most simply as “being in the presence of something vast, beyond current understanding.”
+Awe can be inspired by a broad spectrum of stimuli such as panoramic views, being immersed in nature, looking up at the stars, brilliant colors at sunrise and sunset, remarkable athletic accomplishments, mind-boggling architectural structures such as the Egyptian pyramids, breathtaking art, music, etc. The possibilities for experiencing awe are limitless and aren't reserved just for "peak experiences."

-In the Living Philosophies anthology, Albert Einstein described the importance of keeping your antennae up and senses open to experience awe.
-Einstein wrote, “The most beautiful thing we can experience is the mysterious.
+In the Living Philosophies anthology, Albert Einstein described the importance of keeping your antennae up and your senses open to awe.
+He wrote, “The most beautiful thing we can experience is the mysterious.
 It is the source of all true art and science.
-He to whom this emotion is a stranger, who can no longer pause to wonder or stand rapt in awe, is as good as dead: his eyes are closed.”
+He to whom this emotion is a stranger, who can no longer pause to wonder or stand rapt in awe, is as good as dead: His eyes are closed.”

 “Feeling small, insignificant ... the presence of something greater than self ... unaware of day-to-day concerns ... connected with the world around me ... did not want the experience to end."

 Over the years, Keltner and colleagues have found that people tend to become less self-focused, greedy, materialistic and narrow-minded after experiencing awe.
 In fact, many of the studies conducted by Keltner et al. have sought to understand why awe arouses altruism of different kinds.
-The recurrent theme of their research seems to be that awe imbues people with a different sense of themselves...one that is smaller, more humble, and cognizant of being a unique, but insignificant “flea” in a much larger universal scheme.
+The recurrent theme of their work seems to be that awe imbues people with a different sense of themselves, one that is smaller, more humble, and cognizant of being a unique, but insignificant flea in a much larger universal scheme.

 Piff has discovered that awe seems to "dissolve the self" and promote a type of “self-distancing” that has been observed in other vagal maneuvers that stimulate parasympathetic “tend-and-befriend” responses and prosocial behaviors.
 Awe also appears to prime the mind to seek more collective interests and breaks the cycle of “us” against “them” divisive thinking.